 Can you talk a little bit about your learning experience to embody that curiosity and be in different cities and how have certain neighborhoods influenced you?
 How does that find its way into your art?

 I've always been obsessed with history and the cause and effect of things.
 My mother and my sister are avid readers so we would talk about what we read and sort of analyze which opened my imagination a lot.
-Also travelling- just experiencing something different, even just once ads fuel to the fire.
-But today It's funny because usually these are things I can see in retrospect.
-When in the moment I like to absorb all the new influences and nuances and when writing I do it without necessarily knowing what it is or means or where it's going.
-Sometimes it's something as hearing a car driving by with afro cuban rhythms and I get a hook in my head and sit down and write something afro cuban, like a montuno pattern or certain horn lines.
-Sometimes I look back and recognize ‘ah man, that has such a flamenco twist to it” or “wow that was very this and this” you know, it's just really also mood-based.
+Also travelling- just experiencing something different, even just once adds fuel to the fire.
+But today it's funny because usually these are things I can see in retrospect.
+When in the moment, I like to absorb all the new influences and nuances.
+When writing, I do it without necessarily knowing what it is, what it means or where it's going.
+Sometimes it's something as simple as hearing a car driving by with Afro Cuban rhythms and I get a hook in my head, sit down and write something Afro Cuban, like a montuno pattern or certain horn lines.
+Sometimes I look back and recognize ‘ah man, that has such a flamenco twist to it” or “wow that was very this and that” you know?
+It's just really also mood-based.
 Listening to music all the time gives me different inspiration and kicks to what I'd like to write.
-As for the curiosity it started when I was very little and I remember being obsessed with this one scene from a Christmas Muppet video we had at home on VHS where Julie Andrews was Yodeling and I was like” Oh my GOD, what is that” and would rewind that scene over and over.
+As for the curiosity it started when I was very little.
+I remember being obsessed with this one scene from a Christmas Muppet video we had at home on VHS where Julie Andrews was Yodeling and I was like” Oh my GOD, what is that?”
+I would rewind that scene over and over.
 Another incident I remember was taking the tram listening to the machinery of the cart trying to find out what interval it sounded like.
 It was an octave, which is the beginning of “Somewhere Over The Rainbow”.

 My first debut project is finally coming up, and I am extremely proud of that body of work.
 It is self produced and features beats from fellow Oslo’er producer Fredfades.
 I named the album Cleo because she represents the woman we could all be.
 I wanted the album to be centered around femininity, power and independence reflecting the woman I would like to be as well as I feel like I am becoming.
 Cleo is royal and fearless : something I want all girls to be.
 I hope I can be a role model for women of color, especially the brown girls back home.
 I want them to know that you can do this, whatever it is that you dream of, you can do it.
 Study hard, work hard and anything becomes possible.